top of page

 I want to join the Nature Connections Book Club but I don’t like the book you’ve chosen.
 Can I still join?

 Of course!
-We’d still love for you to attend the club and share your thoughts with us in the discussion.
+We’d still love for you to attend the club and share your thoughts in the discussion.
 Diversity of viewpoints is what makes a book club great.
 If you didn’t like the book, or even if you couldn’t bring yourself to finish it, please come along and let us know why.

 I booked a ticket for the book club but I can no longer attend.
 Can I move my ticket to another date?